RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 Now that we've got OpenShift Virtualization deployed, let's take a look at storage.
 First, switch back to the "**Terminal**" view in your lab environment.
-What you'll find is that OpenShift Data Foundation (ODF, although formerly known as OpenShift Container Storage/OCS) has been deployed for you:
+What you'll find is that OpenShift Data Foundation (ODF, although formerly known as OpenShift Container Storage/OCS - a software storage platform based on [Ceph](https://www.redhat.com/en/technologies/storage/ceph)) has been deployed for you:

 ```execute-1
 oc get sc
 ```

-This command should show the list of Storage Classes
+This command should show the list of Storage Classes that are installed:

 ~~~bash
 NAME                                    PROVISIONER                             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE